RobSimons1/ocean-dictionary/README.md

 * User can currently input upper and lower case versions of the same into `word` and `category`.
 Possibly implementing a `Text Index` will fix this?

 * Individual words in `Browse Words` page to be spilt up into there own individual letter and not one continous list of all words in alphabeitical order.
+Could potentially add a `Back to Top` button after every Letter instance?

 * User `LOGIN` and `REGISTER` options to be implemented for better security and traceability.